isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-brake-calipers/index.md

 The paint kit includes the caliper paint, stirring stick, painting tape, cleaner, and paintbrush coming in different color variants.
 Since the kit integrates everything you need in one place, you wont have to go running around town searching for the other tools.
 Every new application of Rust-Oleum caliper paint guarantees protection from rust and oxidation.
 This is undoubtedly the all in one protection formula for your rotors and drums.

 Additionally, this paint provides excellent value for money by providing excellent coverage on a budget.
 A single unit will cover all four calipers with no hassles.
+Pros:
-Pros: - Easy application - Highly durable - Unrivalled heat and dust resistance
+- Easy application
+- Highly durable
+- Unrivalled heat and dust resistance

+Cons:
-Cons: - Some color variants differ from what is advertised
+- Some color variants differ from what is advertised

-> See Also: > Rustoleum Rust Reformer

 ###  [3.
 VHT SP73 red brake caliper aerosol paint](https://www.amazon.com/dp/B000CPJLVC/?tag=p-policy-20)